wright-group/WrightTools/docs/collection.rst

 Note that the collections do not directly contain datasets.
 Datasets are children of the data objects.
-We discuss data objects in the next section.
+We discussed data objects in the previous section.